shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/of_maxwell_equations_and_rotations.rst

-With the explicit component form of the Cartan-Hodge formalism, it may now be obvious that since :math:`⋆\:d\:F` is a 1-form and :math:`d⋆F` a 3-form, we can unambiguously merge inhomogenous and homogenous equations [note1]_.
+With the explicit component form of the Cartan-Hodge formalism, it may now be obvious that since :math:`⋆\:d\:F` is a 1-form and :math:`d⋆F` a 3-form, we can unambiguously merge inhomogeneous and homogeneous equations [note1]_.

 .. math::